sourcegraph/about/blogposts/2020/find-and-replace.md

 * Expressivity: You can capture patterns that involve nested delimiters, which are inexpressible with regex.
 * Ergonomics: Unlike regex, Comby has very few special characters, so Comby patterns are generally more readable and writable.

+Comby also supports an interactive mode (using the `--review` flag) like Codemod, and you can play around with it in a live demo at [comby.live](https://comby.live/).

 Due to its newness, Comby is not yet as widely adopted as regex-based tools like `grep` and `sed`, but it is off to a strong start and I predict it will supplant regex in more and more use cases in